cbizon/BagelWithCheese/README_evaluate_bagel.md

 ```
 export SQLITE_DB_PATH=/full/path/to/data/RUN_NAME/evaluation.db
-python evaluation_app/evaluate.py --model MODEL_NAME
+python evaluation_app/evaluate.py
 ```
-- Replace `MODEL_NAME` with the model you want to view in the browser.
+The app will automatically select the model with the most results.
+You can switch between models using the web interface.

 ### For PostgreSQL